gene-git/wg-client/README.rst

    * (*--fix-dns*)

      Restore wireguard dns resolv.conf.
-Typical use is after sleep resume when the network is set up it can mess up the resolv.conf file - this restored the correct version.
+Typical use is after sleep resume when the network is set up it can mess up the resolv.conf file - this restores the correct version.

      This will also be done by GUI, if needed, by simply clicking the Start VPN button.

+     wg-client relies on *wg-fix-resolv* program which is granted CAP_CHOWN and CAP_DAC_OVERRIDE capabilities to enable it to restore the right /etc/resolv.conf file.

    * (*--show-iface*)